 Following surfacing or surface dressing works, road studs will be replaced once the road markings have been laid as follows:

-- on all road types, reflective road studs will not be replaced on 30 mph roads that have a system of street lighting unless a specific need is identified.
+- on all road types, reflective road studs will not be replaced on 30 mph roads unless the road studs are associated with a priority road marking system or a specific need is identified;

 - on road types 2 and 3a, we will replace all remaining road studs;

 - on road types 3b, 4a and 4b, we will replace road studs associated with priority road marking systems and where previously installed in conjunction with warning centre line markings.

 Suffolk County Council